aimeego/guidance/tutorials/03-smart-contracts-javascript.md

 ## Execute Smart Contract Method

-The way to execute a smart contract method in Nebulas is also straightforward, using the sendTransactionWithPassphrase\(\) method to invoke the smart contract method directly.
+The way to execute a smart contract method in Carbon is also straightforward, using the sendTransactionWithPassphrase\(\) method to invoke the smart contract method directly.

 ```javascript
 // transaction - from, to, value, nonce, gasPrice, gasLimit, contract